cmer/gigabyte-z390-aorus-master-hackintosh/STEP_BY_STEP.md

 * [USBInjectAll.kext](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/)
     - This is necessary to create your own USB SSDT (see below).
 Otherwise, do not use.

+## Post-install step - install Clover to your Hackintosh

+* Install Clover on your hackintosh drive, otherwise you can't boot without the installer disk.
+Make sure you check _Clover to UEFI boot only_.
+* Move the `config.plist` and all the custom kexts from the installer to your EFI.
+* Remove the `-v` and `debug` options from your `config.plist`.

 ## How to fix all your USB issues.